 This seems almost too good to be true!
 Upon learning about flushable bags, I immediately drove down to our local pet supply store, part of a large national chain.
 They had never heard of flushable dog waste bags.
 I tried a second large chain pet store, and found the same reply.
 I called a few of the smaller pet stores and no one was aware of this product!

-The table below summarized our preliminary findings.
+The table below summarized our findings.

 PLEASE DON’T FLUSH OR BURY CAT WASTE!